3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-change-crs.rst

 .. note::
-   If you just want to use different *gml:srsName* values for different CityGML/CityJSON exports, then instead of changing the identifier in the database before every export it is simpler to create multiple user-defined reference systems for the same SRID (cf. :numref:`impexp_crs_management_chapter`) and pick one for each export (cf. :numref:`impexp_citygml_export_chapter`).
+   If you just want to use different *gml:srsName* values for different CityGML exports, then instead of changing the identifier in the database before every export it is simpler to create multiple user-defined reference systems for the same SRID (cf. :numref:`impexp_crs_management_chapter`) and pick one for each export (cf. :numref:`impexp_citygml_export_chapter`).